Get insider access

 HyperX Cloud 2/Cloud II Wireless

-The Logitech G Pro X Gaming Headset and the HyperX Cloud2/Cloud II Wireless have different strengths, and you may prefer either depending on your needs.
-The HyperX are wireless gaming headphones that can't be used with a wired connection, but they have a boom mic with better recording quality.
+The Logitech G Pro X Gaming Headset and the HyperX Cloud2/Cloud II Wireless have different strengths, and you may prefer either, depending on your needs.
+The HyperX are wireless gaming headphones you can't use with a wired connection, but they have a boom mic with better recording quality.
 On the other hand, the Logitech are wired gaming headphones.
-Their in-line controls are better since they include music and volume control, and they work with an app that gives you access to a graphic EQ and presets so you can customize their sound profile.
+Their in-line controls are better since they include music and volume control, and they work with an app that gives you access to a graphic EQ and presets to customize their sound profile.

 Razer BlackShark V2 Pro Wireless 2020